-During fiscal 2015 our actual performance exceeded the fiscal 2015 targeted goals and, accordingly, bonuses were awarded to our executive officers and our executive officers increased their Bonus Bank accounts under our EVA Bonus Plan in the following amounts:
+During fiscal 2016 our actual performance exceeded the fiscal 2016 targeted goals and, accordingly, bonuses were awarded to our executive officers and our executive officers increased their Bonus Bank accounts under our EVA Bonus Plan in the following amounts:

-Name Fiscal 2015 Up to 125% of Target Bonus Amount Addition to From Ending Bonus Frank J. Krejci \$430,513 \$347,188 \$83,325 \$84,863 \$169,725 \$432,051 Patrick J. Hansen \$175,623 \$146,109 \$29,514 \$33,320 \$ 66,641 \$179,429 Rolando J. Guillot \$117,567 \$ 96,651 \$20,916 \$24,522 \$ 49,045 \$121,173 Richard P. Messina \$ 80,469 \$ 62,807 \$17,662 \$21,365 \$ 42,729 \$ 84,172 Brian J. Reetz \$ 98,884 \$ 80,289 \$18,595 \$18,451 \$ 36,901 \$ 98,740
+Name Fiscal 2016 Total EVA Bonus Fiscal 2016 Up to 125% of Target Bonus Amount Fiscal 2016 Addition to Bonus Bank 33% Payout From Bonus Bank From Ending Bonus is Total Paid Frank J. Krejci \$ 142,806 \$ 383,063 \$ \$ 56,575 \$ 113,150 \$ 199,381 Patrick J. Hansen \$ 62,845 \$ 153,581 \$ \$ 22,214 \$ 44,427 \$ 85,059 Rolando J. Guillot \$ 44,635 \$ 101,814 \$ \$ 16,348 \$ 32,697 \$ 60,983 Richard P. Messina \$ 34,858 \$ 66,932 \$ - \$ 14,243 \$ 28,486 \$ 49,101 Brian J. Reetz \$ 36,071 \$ 85,072 \$ - \$ 12,300 \$ 24,601 \$ 48,371 year performance target (i.e., the performance target for fiscal 2016) and the prior year actual EVA amount (i.e., actual EVA for fiscal 2016) and then adding an expected improvement amount set by our Compensation Committee.
+For fiscal 2017, our Compensation Committee set the expected improvement amount at \$250,000.

-At a Compensation Committee meeting held August 19, 2015, the Committee reviewed the data and calculation for STRATTEC's fiscal 2016 EVA performance target and subsequently approved an EVA performance target of \$5.7 million for fiscal 2016.
-Pursuant to the terms of the EVA Bonus Plan, the fiscal 2016 EVA performance target was determined by averaging the prior year performance target (i.e., the performance target for fiscal 2015) and the prior year actual EVA amount (i.e., actual EVA for fiscal 2015) and then adding an expected improvement amount set by our Compensation Committee.
-For fiscal 2016, our Compensation Committee set the expected improvement amount at \$250,000.
+At a Compensation Committee meeting held on August 23, 2016, the Committee reviewed the data and calculation for STRATTEC's fiscal 2017 EVA performance target and subsequently approved an EVA performance target of \$4.1 million for fiscal 2017.
+Pursuant to the terms of the EVA Bonus Plan, the fiscal 2017 EVA performance target was determined by averaging the prior

 Discretionary Bonuses.
 While we have principally relied on our formula-based cash incentive plans, our named executive officers are eligible to receive discretionary cash bonuses awarded by our Compensation Committee.
 These discretionary bonuses allow us to recognize extraordinary performance by our named executive officers and to have the flexibility to maintain competitive compensation when needed.
-When determining whether to grant a discretionary bonus to a named executive officer, the Compensation Committee reviews performance for the prior fiscal year and considers specific performance metrics for STRATTEC for the fiscal year, such as stock performance or financial performance in key areas outside of the performance measures used for formula cash incentives, and other specific achievements occurring during the fiscal year such as completed acquisitions or other significant strategic transactions or initiatives.

-No discretionary bonuses were awarded to our named executive officers for fiscal 2015, other than a discretionary bonus of \$38,500 to Mr. Messina in connection with his extraordinary efforts in supporting and providing services to Vehicle Access Systems Technology LLC, a joint venture relationship entered into by STRATTEC with two other partners.
+When determining whether to grant a discretionary bonus to a named executive officer, the Compensation Committee reviews performance for the prior fiscal year and considers specific performance metrics for STRATTEC for the fiscal year, such as stock performance or financial performance in key areas outside of the performance measures used for formula cash incentives, and other specific achievements occurring during the fiscal year such as extraordinary service to our joint venture partners or completed acquisitions or other significant strategic transactions or initiatives.
+No discretionary bonuses were awarded to our named executive officers for fiscal 2016, other than a discretionary bonus of \$40,000 to Mr. Messina in connection with his extraordinary efforts in supporting and providing services to Vehicle Access Systems Technology LLC, a joint venture relationship entered into by STRATTEC with two other partners.

 Equity Based Compensation.
 We believe that equity compensation is an effective means of aligning the long-term interests of our employees, including our executive officers, with our shareholders.
 Our Amended and Restated Stock Incentive Plan authorizes the Compensation Committee to issue both stock options and shares of restricted stock, as well as other forms of equity incentive compensation.
-To date, awards to our executive officers under the Amended and Restated Stock Incentive Plan have consisted solely of leveraged stock options, traditional nonqualified stock options and shares of restricted stock.
+To date, awards to our executive officers under the Amended and Restated Stock Incentive Plan have consisted solely of leveraged stock options, traditional nonqualified stock options and shares of restricted stock subject to time-based vesting criteria.